nillebco/rt-voice-assistant/README.md

 Every one of these samples can be run with a command like `uv run rt_py.cli.SAMPLE` (exception made for the last for which you type just `uv run rt_py.cli`).

 The `api` file contains a sample FastAPI API exposing a few endpoints (inlcuding a websocket).
+Launch it with `uv run -m rt_py.api --port 12347`.

 ### web application